RxLaboratory/Duik/src-docs/duik/docs/rigging-tools.md

 Select some properties with expressions to remove the expression, but keeping their current *post-expression value* instead of the *pre-expression value* like After Effects does.

+## Copy Paste expressions

+!!! hint
+    Available in _Standard_ and _Expert_ modes only.

+This very simple tool will copy an expression from a selected property, and then allows you to paste it on several properties at once, without changing their pre-expression values or keyframes.

 ## Get property info

 !!! hint